OOKB/kinderplatz-api/content/pages/summer-school-age-program.md

 An experienced team of teachers and assistants plans and implements a wide variety of activities aimed at extending children’s learning throughout the summer.

-When there is enough interest, an experienced teacher sets up a separate classroom for a full summer school-age program.
-Otherwise, when space allows, summer care for school-age children is available by special arrangement (and occasionally during the school year, as well).
-School-age children may join younger classrooms as “helpers” and occasionally gather as a small group with other school-age students for special projects and outings with a teacher.
+When there is enough interest, an experienced teacher sets up a separate classroom for a full summer school-age program for children entering kindergarten through age 8 years.

 ### Curriculum